JuliaOpt/juliaopt.github.io/index.md

 title:  JuliaOpt&#58; Optimization packages for the Julia language
 ---

-# JuMP Developers Workshop 2018, Bordeaux
+# JuMP-dev Workshop 2018, Bordeaux

 A two-day JuMP developers workshop will be held at the Institut de Mathématiques de Bordeaux, University of Bordeaux on June 28-29.
 More details to come.